singlestore-labs/python-wasi/README.md

 ## Resetting Files in the CPython Repository

-A couple CPython files get patched by the `run.sh` script to fix problems in the build and testing processes.
+A couple files from the CPython repo get patched by the `run.sh` script to fix problems in the build and testing processes.
 The `reset-python-repo.sh` script can be used to undo the changes made.
 This allows you to easily change to another branch to build alternate versions of Python.

 # ToDo